NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 Set Up the Analysis Project
 ===========================

-Open PAT and open one of the analysis project folders:
+At the top level of the ResStock repository you just downloaded, you will see two analysis project folders:

  - project_resstock_national
- - project_resstock_pnw
+ - project_resstock_testing

-For this example we'll use the project_resstock_national analysis.
-Select "Open Existing Project" and choose the project_resstock_national directory in the repository you just downloaded.
+Open PAT, select "Open Existing Project", and choose the ``project_resstock_national`` directory.
 You may be asked if you want "mongod" to accept incoming connections.
 Select "Allow".

 You will leave dropdown options for **Algorithmic Method**, **Default Seed Model**, and **Default Weather File** alone.
 Additionally, you will leave the settings in **Algorithm Settings**, **Additional Analysis Files**, and **Server Scripts** alone for most analyses.